nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

   - master
 ```

-You can split this step to multiple step if you have seperated tests:
+You can split this step to multiple steps if you have separate tests:

 ```yml
 Unit Test: